Lincoln, Rhode Island: Education

-Lincoln School Department has three early learning centers (Pre-K) at Lonsdale, Central, and Northern Elementary.
-In total there are four elementary schools (Full day K–5): Saylesville Elementary School, Lonsdale Elementary School, Central Elementary School, and Northern Lincoln Elementary School.
+In total there are four elementary schools (Full day K–5): Saylesville Elementary School, Lonsdale Elementary School, Lincoln Central Elementary School, and Northern Lincoln Elementary School.
 Lincoln has one Middle School, and one high school, Lincoln Senior High School.
 Their mascot is a lion.
 At one point, the middle and high school shared one campus, but in 2006 a new middle school was opened on Jenckes Hill Road.
 The high school, in desperate need of additional classrooms, expanded into the former middle school area.
-The Community College of Rhode Island's Flanagan Campus is situated in Lincoln.
+The town is also home to William M. Davies, Jr. Career and Technical High School, a technical school serving students throughout the state, and the Community College of Rhode Island's Flanagan Campus is situated in Lincoln as well.

 Healthcare

 Lincoln is home to the Quality Assurance Review Center (QARC), which performs thousands of radiotherapy reviews per year.
 QARC's primary support comes from federal grants at the National Cancer Institute (NCI) and contracts with the pharmaceutical industry.
 It receives radiotherapy data from approximately 1,000 hospitals in both the United States and abroad.
 The center maintains a strategic affiliation with the University of Massachusetts Medical School in Worcester, Massachusetts, and is located along the George Washington Highway.